-The Colorado Natural Heritage Program's (CNHP) Natural Heritage Ranking System has conducted inventories for rare animals, plants, wetlands, riparian areas, and plant communities across multiple scales.
+The CNHP Natural Heritage Ranking System has conducted inventories for rare animals, plants, wetlands, riparian areas, and plant communities across multiple scales.
 Their ranking system identifies those species and ecosystems most in need of protection and quantifies minimum requirements to maintain those attributes.
 Species and ecosystems are ranked on the global, national, and subnational/state/province levels.
 From these data, CNHP has developed Colorado's Biodiversity Scorecard, giving a comprehensive overview of the status of Colorado's biological wealth.
 CNHP is using species distribution modeling to refine and economize efforts to search for previously unknown populations.
-CNHP's work has been incorporated into Colorado Parks and Wildlife's "Colorado's Comprehensive Wildlife Conservation Strategy (CWCS)" to help identify criteria and develop lists of species of greatest conservation need.
+CNHP's work has been incorporated into CPW's "Colorado's Comprehensive Wildlife Conservation Strategy (CWCS)" to help identify criteria and develop lists of species of greatest conservation need.
 Table B-1 depicts these criteria.
 The species with the greatest conservation needs identified by CNHP represent the diversity and health of the state's wildlife most in need of attention.

-Meeting any of the following: Inclusion Criteria Listed as federal candidate, threatened or endangered species under the ESA Classified as state endangered or threatened species, or species of special concern Global ranking scores of G1, G2, or G2 by the CNHP Identified as conservation priorities through a range-wide status assessment or assessment of large taxonomic divisions Assigned state ranking scores of S1 and S2 AND a global ranking score of G4 by the CNHP Species meeting the inclusion criteria were eliminated from the Species of Greatest Conservation Need Exclusion Criteria listing if they met any of the following: Occurs peripherally in Colorado but is common elsewhere AND for which management actions in Colorado are likely to have no population-level effects Very common but were placed on lists due to economic considerations (e.g., Mallard)
+Inclusion Criteria Meeting any of the following: Listed as federal candidate, threatened, or endangered species under the Endangered Species Act (ESA) Classified as state endangered or threatened species, or species of special concern Global ranking scores of G1, G2, or G2 by the CNHP Identified as conservation priorities through a range-wide status assessment or assessment of large taxonomic divisions Assigned state ranking scores of S1 and S2 AND a global ranking score of G4 by the CNHP Exclusion Criteria Species meeting the inclusion criteria were eliminated from the Species of Greatest Conservation Need listing if they met any of the following: Occurs peripherally in Colorado but is common elsewhere AND for which management actions in Colorado are likely to have no population-level effects Very common but were placed on lists due to economic considerations (e.g., Mallard)

 Table B-1.
-Criteria Used to Develop List of Species of Greatest Conservation Need in CWCS --------------------- ------------------------ -------------------- ------------------------------ ---------------------
+Criteria Used to Develo D List of Species of Greatest Conservation Need in CWCS ------------------------------------ ------------------------------- ---------------------------